pcraig3/hols/API.md

 ## Docs

 If you know your way around a REST API with JSON responses, you’re in good shape.
-There's an OpenAPI spec describing the API, and a more prose-y overview if you keep reading.
-Both should be equivalent — the spec is more exact but the overview is easier to skim.
+There's an OpenAPI spec below describing the API, and a bite-sized brief overview if you keep reading.

 ### OpenAPI (formerly Swagger)